Shopify/polaris/polaris.shopify.com/content/components/text-field.md

   - fileName: text-field-with-separate-validation-error.tsx
     title: With separate validation error
     description: Use to let merchants know when their text field input is invalid in the context of a group of form inputs that the text field depends on.

-When the `error` prop has a boolean value of `true`, the text field component indicates to merchants that their input is invalid without rendering an error message directly below it.
-It anticipates that an inline error component exists separately within the form.

-To render an invalid text field and its validation error separately:

-- Set a unique identifier on the text field component `id` prop
-- Set a boolean on the text field component `error` prop
-- Use an [inline error component](https://polaris.shopify.com/components/inline-error) to describe the invalid text field input, and set its `fieldID` prop to be the same unique indentifier as the text field component’s `id`
   - fileName: text-field-disabled.tsx
     title: Disabled
     description: Use to show that a textfield is not available for interaction.
 Most often used in forms when information is required only in a particular state.
 For example, the text field next to Other in a choice list when Other is not selected.